vwgeiser/vwgeiser/README.md

 - Hello I am @vwgeiser - Meteorogist B.S - Saint Louis University
 - I’m interested in examining interactions between Meteorology and Atmospheric Chemistry, and the possibility of using Machine Learning to better increase the predictability of our atmosphere.
 - How to reach me.
-I work best over email: vwgeiser@gmail.com
+I work best over email: vwgeiser (at) gmail (dot) com